 Every day, you can choose your own adventure by selecting one or more of our photographic activities with your professional instructor team.
-Jamie might visit a community on the edges of the mangrove forest for the day, Chris might stay at the Longhouse to edit your images and talk about creativity, and Seth might visit a temple hide-away before sunrise followed by an afternoon feature hunt.
+Jamie might visit a community on the edges of the mangrove forest for the day, Chris might stay at the Longhouse to edit your images and talk about creativity or visit a temple hide-away before sunrise followed by an afternoon feature hunt.

 Our evenings might be spent in family-style dinner discussion, preparing for a nighttime location shoot, or participating in a unique photo salon presentation in our private movie theater.
 The next day, a completely new set of options will be presented for you for new explorations.